-2.6 Additional operating efficiencies
+3.6 Additional operating efficiencies

 GAWB submitted that it had captured operational efficiencies of in-sourcing various activities (some of which are referred to above) and recruited the QCA's (2010) efficiency targets into prices for the strategy and asset creation and corporate services functions.
 Further to these efficiencies, GAWB identified the potential for ALCM costs to be reduced in the 2015-20 period as GAWB better understands the condition of its assets and deploys further automation and technology solutions.
-GAWB also noted that 'business improvement projects' which will occur early in the 2015-20 period will provide a credible basis for provision of an efficiency dividend (between 2 and 3%) from 2017-18.
+GAWB also noted that 'business improvement projects' which will occur early in the 2015-20 period will provide a credible basis for provision of an efficiency dividend (across all zones) of between 2 and 3% from 2017-18.
 GAWB submitted that these efficiencies were not factored into its opex forecasts but were taken into account in price setting.
 We identified that these were not applied to prices in GAWB's initial pricing model.
-GAWB addressed this in a resubmitted version.
+GAWB addressed this in a re-submitted version (December 2014).